1.7 The appellant may serve a transcript

 If witnesses testified in the previous proceedings, the appellant should obtain a transcript from those proceedings and file and serve it with the Court.
 A transcript is usually not necessary to resolve the issues being appealed if there were no witnesses.
 This means that for most appeals from Supreme Court chambers, including petitions, a transcript will not be necessary.

-The transcript must be filed at the same time as the Appeal Record, not more than 60 days after the appellant filed the notice of appeal, or after the date a judge in chambers granted him or her leave to appeal.
+The transcript must be filed at the same time as the Appeal Record, not more than 60 days after the appellant filed the notice of appeal, or after the date a judge in chambers granted them leave to appeal.
 The appellant must serve a filed copy of the transcript on you and any other respondent.

 If you and the appellant disagree about whether a transcript of proceedings other than oral testimony is necessary to resolve the issues being appealed, you can contact the registry and ask the Registrar or a Justice to decide what transcripts are required.